-Every year, we at Ditch the Label carry out extensive research into bullying by asking school pupils across the country about their experiences.
+Every year at Ditch the Label, we carry out extensive research into bullying by asking students across the country about their experiences.
 We delve into the reasons why people bully and are bullied, as well as asking important questions about things like relationships, gender, mental health and body image.

 This groundbreaking research also takes a look at the nature of different types of bullying, the long terms effects that bullying has on people’s emotional well-being and how it’s changed over time.
 It’s pretty eye-opening stuff if we do say so ourselves.